 I love how Donna Andrews books are able to be read out of order because she doesn't just dump a murder victim on us, she gives us time to meet the characters and learn some back story.

 There are so many laugh-out-loud moments in her book.
 In Chapter 15, we are introduced to a new character, a deputy sheriff who comes from a big city in OH.
 You see in the small town of Yorktown, VA most everyone is related to everyone else.
 This big city deputy is from "Cleveland, Columbus, Cincinnati, no Canton."
-Now I am curious is the in there just for Ohio readers or does it change like some songs do to other areas?
+Now I am curious is the area in there just for Ohio readers and does it change like some songs do, to other areas or does it stay the same no matter where the book is sold?
 I wonder this because it was funny to find a person from my neck of the woods (I am from near Cincinnati and have been to the other places frequently).

 My all time favorite moment was when Michael and Meg go to the Cannoneers Camp and beg them to stop blasting the cannon all night long.
 As they discussed why they were doing it, the one man says it is to please Madame Van Steuben.
 Meg explains that in history, Von Steuben was the Prussian general brought over by Washington to get the men into better fighting shape so they could win the war.
 Then she explains to Michael that they are referring to this mother.
 The men are terrified thinking that they have offended the son of the woman footing their bill, but he laughs and loves the description.